 I belly flopped on the sidewalk hard enough that I spent a few moments trying to get air back into my lungs.
 Once the pain was gone I looked at my hands.

 I had both the wallet and the torn paper bill in my hands.
-All that was left was to retrieve the ATM card.
+All that was left was to retrieve the ATM card and exchange the paper bill at the bank.

 "Give the card back!"